 As a condition of any site plan approval, the site plan shall show the location of a potential connection / access easement area from the Sherman Street Lot (Montclair Block 4207, Lots 7 & 8), which is owned by the Hospital and utilized for hospital valet parking, that would allow access to the future "Ice & Iron Greenway."
 The easement shall be a minimum of 10 feet wide and in a location that is acceptable to the Hospital and the Township.
-According to the NJ Bike Walk Coalition (NJBWC), "the Ice and Iron Greenway is a grassroots project with a mission to transform an unused rail corridor (the old Boonton Line, from Hoboken to Montclair's Pine Street), currently owned by Norfolk Southern Railroad, into an 11-mile greenway connecting the municipalities of Montclair, Glen Ridge, Bloomfield, Bellevue, Newark, Kearny, and Jersey City.
-The Boonton line was taken out of use by NJ Transit when Mid-town Direct train service was brought to Montclair in the early 2000's.
-Along its route, the Ice & Iron Greenway will connect parks, including Branchbrook Park, schools, hospitals and retail, in addition to providing an integral active transportation link enabling commuters to bypass some of New Jersey's most congested roadways.
-It will provide recreation for thousands living along this corridor, providing them access to exercise and the ability to walk or ride a bike to destinations in a car-free environment.
-It is hoped that commuters will be able to use the Greenway to ultimately reach Manhattan via Jersey City from points west in Essex County and from the towns along the corridor."
+The Ice and Iron Greenway is a project with a mission to transform an unused rail corridor (the old Boonton Line, from Hoboken to Montclair's Pine Street), currently owned by Norfolk Southem Railroad, into an 11-mile greenway connecting the municipalities of Montclair, Glen Ridge, Bloomfield, Belleville, Newark, Kearny, and Jersey City.